Skip to content

 })

-1. Finally, restart the application to take effect.
+1. Restart the app for changes to take effect.

 SDK Runtime Addition